sh01k/imp_tsp/README.md

 ```
 (ir,tsp) = imp.get_imp([1,2],1)
 ```
-The impulse response data is in `ir` and the recorded TSP signal is in `tsp` for debugging.
+The impulse response data is stored in `ir` and the recorded TSP signal is stored in `tsp` for debugging.

 Terminate:
 ```